 The Jewish Community Center of the East Bay serves a diverse community and people with various points of view.
 We provide space for civic discourse, offering opportunities to talk across differences, discover shared values, and establish respectful engagement.

 The JCC East Bay stands for equal rights and safety for people of all backgrounds and faiths.
 We view this as a moral obligation.
 We welcome and support our diverse Jewish community, people of all religions, nationalities, and socioeconomic backgrounds, communities of color, people with disabilities, and the LGBTQ community.

 We are committed to bringing you opportunities to learn about social issues, get involved, and make a difference - all while building and strengthening our local community.
 We were inspired by Tikkun Olam, the Jewish value that speaks to social justice and the importance of helping to make the world a better place.
 Traditional Jewish texts teach us that it is not any one person's duty to complete the work of repairing the world, but we are not free to neglect that work either (Pirkei Avot 2:21).
 We hope that you find these programs and resources to be an effective and fun way to make a positive impact!

 What can we do to make our programs more accessible?
 What social causes would you like to see us address?

 Email your feedback to Alystar Sacks, Program Manager.

 A new series of events brought to you in collaboration with Peninsula JCC, the Los Gatos JCC, and the Osher Marin JCC.
 Explore the history and meaning of protest with us through a contemporary and Jewish lens.
-Check back here for more events, updated frequently!
+Check back here for more events and resources, updated frequently!